prasquin/AirPi/docs/usage.md

 be applied to raw data.
 + *description* is a longer (one-sentance) description of the sensor.

-There are a number of other
+There are a number of other parameters which can be defined for each output plugin.
+These can be customised for each individual plugin and are therefore beyond the scope of this document.

+## Pre-defined Sensors
+tbc

+## Pre-defined Outputs
+tbc